- International Fees

 - Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

-*Online delivery, this is not a self-paced course.
-You will be expected to be available and online on the posted days and times shown on your registration schedule. *Textbook is required for first class.
-Find it at the Distance & Online campus bookstore and on their website: www.bcitbookstore.ca/distance/. *Computer, Microphone, and Webcam required. *Students will need to purchase their own supplies needed for this course, a list will be provided at a later date. * Permission required to register for this course IF the prerequisite has not been completed.
-Contact the Program Assistant Sferguson38@bcit.ca with your student number. * Attendance to the first class is mandatory, no late registrations.
+This course is delivered synchronously online.
+Attendance to the first class is mandatory, no late registrations.
+This is not a self-paced course as you will be expected to be available and online on the posted days and times shown on your registration schedule.
+It is important to have a stable and consistent internet connection to access course content.
+Textbook is required for first class.
+Find it at the BCIT bookstore and on the website: www.bcitbookstore.ca/distance.
+Computer, microphone, and webcam required.
+Students will need to purchase their own supplies needed for this course, a list will be provided at a later date.
+Contact Paul Sawyer, Program Head with any questions: firstname.lastname@example.org.

 Upon successful completion of this course, the student will be able to: